napari/cookiecutter-napari-plugin/README.md

 You can also have these checks run automatically for you when you push to github by installing [pre-commit ci](https://pre-commit.ci/) on your repository.

+## Dependabot

+This template also includes a default yaml configuration for [Dependabot](https://docs.github.com/en/code-security/dependabot).
+This can help you check for security updates to easily update vulnerable dependencies.

+You will still need to enable Dependabot in your github settings, [see the instructions at this link](https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/configuring-dependabot-security-updates#managing-dependabot-security-updates-for-your-repositories).
+Your Dependabot configuration file is located at `.github/dependabot.yml`.

 ## Features

 - Installable [PyPI] package